 I wanted to include lots of lovely seasonal flavours with my tagine, so I added butternut squash and parsnip, which work so well with the spices and venison.
 I also scattered my tagine with pomegranate seeds to give it a rather festive look.
 If that’s too much of a faff for you then feel free to leave the pomegranate seeds out!

-Scattered with pomegranate, pistachios and coriander this tagine really has the wow factor, but actually it is really simple to make – great for any festive entertaining you might have coming up.
+Scattered with pomegranate, pistachios and coriander this tagine really has the wow factor, but actually it is really simple to make – perfect for any festive entertaining you might have coming up… or even for a midweek treat!

 Though I love having people round for dinner and really love serving up delicious food, I hate being stuck in the kitchen while everyone else is chatting and laughing with each other.
 A dish like this, which can be prepared in advance and left to do its thing in the oven, while you enjoy the party, is the perfect solution.